pratikmahale/Automation-Testing-Project/README.md

 ### To view these reports:

-1. Open the respective file [output.xml](output.xml) in a web browser.
+1. Open the respective file[output.xml](Reports/output.xml) in a web browser.
 2. Analyze the test results and logs.

 ---